RocketChat/docs-old/user-guides/messaging/README.md

 Replying to a message will create a attachment showing the message you wish to reply after the sent text.

-Replying a message will trigger a notification to the replied message sender by using an `@` mention.
+Replying to a message will trigger a notification to the replied message sender by using an `@` mention.

 To reply to a message, click on the `reply` option on the message actions menu and write your message after the link that was inserted on the message input.